 A Flexible SIP provides the facility to increase or decrease the SIP amount as per the cash flow of the investor.
 So, when an investor faces a cash crunch due to some reasons, he can skip payment of few SIP installments till the financial situation returns to normal.

 Normally an investor signs up the SIP mandate for a fixed period of, say, 1 year, 3 years, 5 years and so on, but if the investor does not enter the end date in the SIP mandate, it is deemed to be a perpetual SIP.
 This leaves the option open for the investor to redeem the fund at the time of his choosing or when his financial goals are achieved.

 Trigger SIP is suitable for those with some knowledge and awareness of financial markets.
 An investor can set either an index level, NAV, event or a particular date to start this SIP.
 But this type of SIP is not desirable as it encourages speculation.

-How to select the best SIP Mutual Fund for my SIP’s?
+How to Select the Best Mutual Fund for My SIPs?